My Favourite Corgi

 Thanks to social media though, you’re more likely than ever to see fluffy corgis, even if it is on a screen and not in real-life.

-How can I tell if my corgi puppy is a Fluffy Corgi?
+How can I tell if my corgi puppy is a fluffy corgi?

 If you’ve picked up your corgi from the breeder, you may still be wondering: “How the heck do I know if this little puppy is going to be fluffy?”